Start9Labs/documentation/site/source/support/faq/faq-services.rst

 If all answers are yes, then it can run on EmbassyOS.

 Packing up a service for the Embassy does not require extensive development skills.
-If you are interested in doing do, please see our :ref:`Developer Docs<dev-docs>`.
+If you are interested in doing do, please see our :ref:`Service Packaging Overview <service-packaging>`.

 We are aggressively moving away from service development in favor of a more community driven approach.
 Meaning you, an app development team, or anyone else on Earth, can bring the Service they want to an Embassy Marketplace.
 You don't need our permission.